 Question – How can avoid pay my restitution once I’m off Supervised Release?

 Answer – That’s a question I’ll leave up to your accountant and lawyer to explain.
-Once you are off Supervised Release your restitution is now a civil matter and the FLU can do more than regular debt collectors can do to collect the restitution.
+Once you are off Supervised Release your restitution is now a civil matter and the FLU can do more than regular debt collectors can collect the restitution.
 You can do just as much as you can to avoid a normal debt collector as the FLU.
 The only way I know for a person to avoid paying their restitution entirely is for them to die or leave the country.